Best Kitten Dewormer · Kinship

 Pyrantel

-Pyrantel is another broad-spectrum medication that treats a variety of worms — and it’s the only Herod says she uses most often.
+Pyrantel is another broad-spectrum medication that treats a variety of worms — and it’s the one Dr. Herod says she uses most often.
 “I use Pyrantel daily on the majority of our healthy patients as a routine preventative care treatment,” she says.

 Praziquantel